fischerJF/Community-wide-Dataset-of-Configurable-Systems/index.md

 1. Feature Model: We provide the feature model in two different file formats: Guidsl and XML.

 2. Metrics: We provide a set of 14 metrics to characterize the dataset systems.
 We make these metrics available in a CSV file.
-Each line of the file indicates a class of the configurable system, and the columns indicate the metrics. few examples of the available metrics are: i) CBO (Coupling between objects): it counts the number of dependencies a class has; and ii) WMC (Weight Method Class): it counts the number of branch instructions in a class.
+Each line of the file indicates a class of the configurable system, and the columns indicate the metrics, few examples of the available metrics are: i) CBO (Coupling between objects): it counts the number of dependencies a class has; and ii) WMC (Weight Method Class): it counts the number of branch instructions in a class.
 Participants can choose to use these metrics in their strategies if they wish.

-3. Source Code: We provide the source code and test suite for each configurable system 5.
+3. Source Code: We provide the source code and test suite for each configurable system.
 These systems were encoded with the Java language using the variability encoding technique.
 Test approaches that prioritize test cases can choose a group of available test cases.
-However, new test cases should not be included in the challenge.
+  3.1 Source code with mutants
+  3.2 Source code
+  3.3 Test suite

-4. Found Faults: We provide the found failures for the challenge systems 6.
-We present these faults in a CSV file that contains the configuration in which the fault occurred, the stack trace, and the test case that observed the failure.
+4. Found Faults: We provide the found faults.
+We present these faults in a CSV file that contains the configuration in which the fault occurred, the stack trace, and the test case that observed the fault.

 5. Analyzed Configurations: We provide the configurations that we run with for (baseline 1, baseline 2,  CASA, Chvatal, ICPL, IncLing, and YASA).

 6. Run the experiment: We provide an infrastructure to run the test suite for each configuration analyzed.